insin/newforms/docs/index.rst

   is valid.
 If an invalid bound form is rendered, it can include inline error messages telling the user what data to correct.

-Processing the data from a form
+Processing the data from a Form
 -------------------------------

 Once ``setData()`` or ``isValid()`` return ``true``, the successfully validated